Nametag18/MicrosoftSecurity-KQL/README.md

 # MicrosoftSecurity-KQL
-KQL Queries for M365 &amp; Azure Security Tools.
+Personal collection of KQL queries for use in Azure Sentinel & M365 Security Advanced Hunting.